cssnr/portainer-stack-deploy-action/CONTRIBUTING.md

 ## Workflow

 1. Fork the repository.
-2. Create a branch in your fork!
+2. Create a branch in your fork.
 3. Run: `npm install`
 4. Make your changes.
 5. Build or watch: `npm run build:watch`